thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

     poses: np.ndarray # numpy array of 3x3 rotation matrices, shape
 ```

 **Current limitation:** When a hypothesis is initialized, its `poses` attribute remains fixed.
-While we can create new hypotheses with different poses, these start from zero evidence and require time to accumulate confidence.
+While we can create new hypotheses with different poses, these start from zero evidence and require time to accumulate evidence.

 **Objective:** Implement a mechanism to update the location or pose of existing hypotheses without resetting their accumulated evidence values.